openmm/openmm-ml/doc/userguide.md

 | --- | --- |
 | `lambdaName` | The name of a lambda parameter to use for alchemical calculations.
 The default value is `None`, which does not create a lambda parameter. |
  | `lambdaValue` | The initial value of the lambda parameter |

+### Other Packages

+OpenMM-ML is based on a plugin architecture, allowing other packages to provide their own interfaces to it.
+The packages listed above are the ones for which OpenMM-ML has built in support.
+Other packages can interface to it by defining two classes that subclass `MLPotentialImpl` and `MLPotentialImplFactory`, then registering them by specifying an [entry point](https://packaging.python.org/en/latest/specifications/entry-points/) in the group `openmmml.potentials`.
+Consult the documentation for other packages to see whether they provide interfaces for OpenMM-ML.